Professor, Chair of the Department of Epidemiology and Biostatistics, and Associate Dean for Faculty Affairs

 BS of Mathematics, University of Kansas; MS of Preventive Medicine & Environmental Health, University of Iowa; PhD of Biostatistics, University of Michigan

 In addition, Dr. McClure loves to teach and to work with students, and has been recognized by the University of Alabama at Birmingham for her outstanding teaching and mentoring skills.
+She is a Fellow of the American Heart Association (Epidemiology Council) and a Fellow of the American Statistical Association.

 Loop MS, McClure LA.
 Testing for clustering at many ranges inflates family-wise error rate (FWE).
 Int J Health Geogr.
 2015 Jan 15;14:4.
 PubMed PMID: 25588612; PubMed Central PMCID: PMC4326498.